The Tale of The Menace and The Perfectionist

 Hands up who has children?
 Hands up who is constantly astounded by the diametrically opposed character traits found in offspring born from the same parents?

-2013 The Menace Pinot Noir
+A first for Holm Oak – The Menace Shiraz Pinot Noir

 The Menace and The Perfectionist have returned, but with a different incarnation, these wines are definitely worth seeking out and trying.
 The 2020 vintage was a cool one, with great aromatics and flavour intensity in the small parcels of shiraz.
 Blending it with our elegant, perfumed pinot noir, which rounds out the palate weight, has created a match made in heaven.

 This 2020 Menace Shiraz Pinot Noir is a medium-bodied wine with intense cherry cola, chocolate, liquorice and peppered spice notes on the nose.
 The palate displays fine tannins and great mid-palate richness and finishes with a savoury note.
 It’s an even blend of 50% shiraz and 50% pinot noir.